borkod/CYC2025/presentation.md

   - Adds the audience identifier to the IAM OIDC Provider.

 - **Assign Role to Audience Lambda**
-  - Updates the trust relationship in the IAM Web Identity Role to add the audience identifier and enable the service principal to assume the role.
+  - Updates the trust relationship in the IAM Web Identity Role to add the audience identifier.

 ---